-Mapping mineralogical zonation in the deposit is integral to designing an appropriate flowsheet for the planned Phase 1 production facility in order to maximize recoveries of lepidolite and petalite, which will need to be concentrated separately.
 Initial testwork has shown that lepidolite can be recovered as the first step in a sequential flotation process prior to flotation of petalite.
 Concentrates of lepidolite are attracting increasing interest as a feedstock for production of lithium carbonate due to innovative low cost process technology such as the L-Max® process of Lepidico Ltd. As reported in the Company's news release dated February 6, 2017, Avalon signed a letter of intent with Lepidico under which it is contemplated that Avalon would sell a minimum of 15,000 tonnes per annum of lepidolite concentrate produced from its Phase 1 plant to Lepidico for processing at Lepidico's planned Phase 1 commercial lithium carbonate production facility.
 Lepidico now contemplates building this facility in Ontario.

 As disclosed in the Company's news releases dated October 26, 2017 and November 16, 2017, Avalon is proceeding with further testwork to optimize the flowsheet designed for recovery of a concentrate of lepidolite.
 Previous testwork has already demonstrated that a lepidolite flotation concentrate assaying 4.5% lithium oxide (Li2O) can be readily recovered from Separation Rapids ore.
-Additional testwork on the lepidolite flowsheet initiated in November is designed to confirm or improve upon the 90% recovery previously achieved, as well as to increase the Li2O content of the concentrate.
-This work will include additional work on the petalite concentrate flowsheet through further locked-cycle tests that will generate additional petalite concentrate for product marketing purposes and hydrometallurgical process optimization.
-The feldspar production potential from the lepidolite ore will also be examined.
+Additional testwork on the lepidolite flowsheet initiated in November and is now nearing completion is designed to confirm or improve upon the 90% recovery previously achieved, as well as to increase the Li2O content of the concentrate.
+This work has included additional work on the petalite concentrate flowsheet through further locked-cycle tests that will generate additional petalite concentrate for product marketing purposes and hydrometallurgical process optimization.
+The feldspar production potential from the lepidolite ore is also being examined.

 The current flotation flowsheet for petalite includes a magnetic separation stage to remove ironbearing minerals which would otherwise report to the petalite concentrate.
 Since the main ironbearing minerals in the ore are micas that also contain significant lithium, the magnetic material is effectively another lithium concentrate.
-Additional testwork is planned to upgrade this concentrate and create another potential economic feed for the production of lithium battery materials from the Separation Rapids resource.
+Additional testwork has also been completed to attempt to upgrade this concentrate and create another potential economic feed for the production of lithium battery materials from the Separation Rapids resource.
+Results from this work will be available before the end of the current quarter.

-In a separate flotation test program, Avalon has designed a process to produce a high grade petalite concentrate (4.5% $\rm Li_2O$ ) with greatly reduced levels of sodium and potassium to meet a potential customer's requirements for a specialized, high purity product.
+In a separate flotation test program, Avalon has designed a process to produce a high grade petalite concentrate (4.5% Li2O) with greatly reduced levels of sodium and potassium to meet some potential customers' requirements for a specialized, high purity product.
 Results have achieved the targeted very low levels of sodium oxide (Na2O) and potassium oxide (K2O).
-A 25kg sample of this material has been produced and sub-samples sent to 2 customers for evaluation.
-Detailed feedback is awaited.
-This high purity petalite concentrate will be a premium quality material for certain specialty glass applications.
+A 25kg sample of this material has been produced and sub-samples sent to two customers for evaluation.
+Positive feedback has been received from both customers who are now interested in this material as a potential lithium feedstock for their manufacturing process.
+This high purity petalite concentrate (which the Company has branded as "Super Petalite") will be a premium quality material for certain specialty glass applications.
 Approximately 600kg of petalite concentrate produced during the 2016 pilot program was recently tested by a major glass producer and passed their internal evaluation criteria.
 Discussions are to follow with regards to the next step to meeting this potential customer's supply requirements.